See also my google scholar profile, but beware of "my" DBLP page.

 - Mark Bun, Cynthia Dwork, Toniann Pitassi, Guy Rothblum, Kunal Talwar, and I organized a workshop on the Mathematical Foundations of Data Privacy in April/May 2018 in Banff, Canada.

 - Steinke is a german name meaning little stone.
 (Stein means stone or rock and -ke is a diminutive suffix.)
 The "correct" pronounciation is, approximately, Shteyn-keh, but I sometimes am lazy and use the anglicized pronounciation of Styne-key.
 I honestly don't care how it is pronounced, as long as it is vaguely recognizable and does not smell bad.
-My preferred name is Thomas and my preferred pronouns are he/him/his.
+My preferred name is Thomas and my preferred pronouns are he/him/his, but they/them/their is also acceptable.

 Last updated September 2020 by Thomas Steinke.